 - 1. The data comprise one or more records. - 2.
-Each record, including the last, is followed by a record delimiter, the ASCII carriage-return line-feed pair (denoted <CR><LF>).
+Each record, including the last, is followed by a record delimiter, either the ASCII carriage-return line-feed pair (denoted <CR><LF>) or just the ASCII line-feed (<LF>).
 For example: